 Let’s take a standard household and apply the following assumptions: While the maximum output on this ducted AC is 20kW, the right sized air con won’t need to work at its full capacity in order to cool your home.
 There is a little guess work here, however we assume the air conditioner is only cooling intermittingly at an average capacity of about 6kW.
 Assuming a rather modest air con usage of about 80 hours per quarter, we calculate that the ducted air conditioning system uses 480kW of electricity a quarter.
 Given the usage rate of 24c per kWh, ducted air conditioning is adding $115.20 to the household’s electricity bill each quarter.
 This would be more than $450 a year.

 Case Example: How much does ducted air conditioning cost?

 Let’s take a standard household and apply the following assumptions:

 While the maximum output on this ducted AC is 20kW, the right sized air con won’t need to work at its full capacity in order to cool your home.
 There is a little guess work here, however we assume the air conditioner is only cooling intermittingly at an average capacity of about 6kW.

-There are plenty of ways to reduce the cost of air conditioning, such as buying an energy efficient system, adjusting the temperature, installing insulation or try some other practical solution.
+There are plenty of ways to reduce the cost of ducted air conditioning, such as buying an energy efficient system, adjusting the temperature, installing insulation or trying some other practical solution.
 Alternatively, make sure you’re getting the best price on electricity.
 You can compare electricity retailers in your state using Canstar Blue’s customer satisfaction ratings, and compare prices with the following guides.